A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

 \subsubsection{Zeroth-Order Phase Correction}

-Very simple methods for calculating zeroth-order (frequency-independent) phase correction function very well when all datapoints are positive; however, both for inversion recovery curves and for ODNP enhancement curves, the sign of any given datapoint is unknown.
-Therefore, given a collection of complex datapoints assumed to be distributed primarily along the real axis of the complex plane and then rotated by some arbitrary constant (zeroth-order) phase, the principle axis of the matrix
+Very simple methods for calculating zeroth-order (frequency-independent) phase correction behave well when all peaks are positive; however, both for inversion recovery and for \gls{odnp} enhancement curves, the sign of any given peak is unknown.
+Therefore, given a collection of complex datapoints ($s_k$) assumed to be distributed primarily along the real axis of the complex plane and then rotated by some arbitrary constant (zeroth-order) phase, the principle axis of the matrix

 (motivated by the formula for the inertia tensor) would provide the vector in the complex plane that the real axis had been rotated to.
-The zeroth order phase correction that corresponds to \nts{rotating this axis to align with the real axis performs well even when the datapoints have a variable sign.}
+The zeroth order phase correction that corresponds to rotating this axis to align with the real axis performs well even when the datapoints have a variable sign.